-- We propose an online multi-modal semantic segmentation network, named LinkNet, for RGB-D streams, which combines the appearance information of the 2D image domain and the geometric descriptors extracted from the partially reconstructed 3D point cloud. - We design a lightweight geometric feature, called DHAC (distance, height, angle and curvature), which is invariant to lighting and views, and can be calculated in real-time.
-This feature is demonstrated to be effective in our online semantic segmentation, and can also be useful for other applications. - We establish a mechanism for pixel-level / voxel-level 2D-3D links that provides multi-view sequential features for voxels.
+• We propose an online multi-modal semantic segmentation network, named LinkNet, for RGB-D streams, which combines the appearance information of the 2D image domain and the geometric descriptors extracted from the partially reconstructed 3D point cloud.

+- We design a lightweight geometric feature, called DHAC (distance, height, angle and curvature), which is invariant to lighting and views, and can be calculated in real-time.
+This feature is demonstrated to be effective in our online semantic segmentation, and can also be useful for other applications. - · We establish a mechanism for pixel-level / voxel-level 2D-3D links that provides multi-view sequential features for voxels.
 We demonstrate its usefulness when feeding them to an RNN for stable and accurate online semantic segmentation.

-2. Related work
+2. Related Work

 2.1.
-Image semantic segmentation
+Image Semantic Segmentation

-Semantic segmentation of images based on deep neural networks has made significant achievements.
-The iconic end-to-end work is the Fully Convolutional Network (FCN) proposed by Long et al. [3].
-The design of FCN uses a well-known encoder-decoder architecture, which is also the basic architecture of most current image segmentation networks.
-Noh et al. [20] optimized semantic segmentation by designing a deconvolutional neural network.
-Oliveira et al. [21] applied the fully convolutional neural network to the field of human body part detection and achieved significant results.
-Following these, U-Net [22], SegNet [23], PSPNet [24] and the DeepLab series [4,6,16,25] have continuously enriched the design of fully convolutional neural networks for image semantic segmentation.
+Semantic segmentation of images based on deep neural net-69 works has made significant achievements.
+The iconic end-to-70 end work is the Fully Convolutional Network (FCN) proposed 71 by Long et al. [3].
+The design of FCN uses a well-known 72 encoder-decoder architecture, which is also the basic architec-73 ture of most current image segmentation networks.
+Noh et 74 al. [22] optimized semantic segmentation by designing a de-75 convolutional neural network.
+Oliveira et al. [23] applied the fully convolutional neural network to the field of human body 77 part detection and achieved significant results.
+Following these, 78 U-Net [24], SegNet [25], PSPNet [26] and the DeepLab se-79 ries [4, 27, 6, 18] have continuously enriched the design of fully 80 convolutional neural networks for image semantic segmenta-81 tion.
+82

-Among them, ERFNet [26], AdapNet++ [27] and DeeplabV3+ [16] are the most advanced network frameworks.
-In addition to the image pyramid network mentioned above, HR-Net [28] maintains high resolution representation during feature learning.
-The above methods only use the image color information that is easily affected by environment.
-Recently, Kundu et al. [29] proposed virtual MVFusion that has made progress in 2D image segmentation through smarter view selection and virtual rendering of reconstructed point clouds.
-However, this method is only suitable for offline environment and requires complete scene information.
-In this paper, we perform online multi-modal learning with extra geometric features to break through the limitations of color domain.
+ERFNet [28], AdapNet++ [29] and Among them, 83 DeeplabV3+ [18] are the most advanced network frame-84 works.
+In addition to the image pyramid network mentioned 85 above, HRNet [30] maintains high resolution representation 86 during feature learning.
+The above methods only use the 87 image color information that is easily affected by environment.
+88 Recently, Kundu et al. [31] proposed virtual MVFusion that has 89 made progress in 2D image segmentation through smarter view 90 selection and virtual rendering of reconstructed point clouds.
+91 However, this method is only suitable for offline environment 92 and requires complete scene information.
+In this paper, we 93 perform online multi-modal learning with extra geometric 94 features to break through the limitations of color domain.
+95

 2.2.
-Multi-modal network with depth
+Multi-modal Network with Depth